Transport Dependency: Optimal Transport Based Dependency Measures: Introduction

-In a Euclidean setting, the general idea of applying an optimal transport distance between a coupling $\gamma$ and the product $\mu\otimes\nu$ of its marginals has recently gained traction in both the statistics and the machine learning literature.
-For example, it was proposed under the names \emph{Wasserstein dependence measure} and \emph{Wasserstein total correlation} by \textcite{ozair2019} and \textcite{xiao2019}, who applied it to improve results during representation learning.
-The same ansatz also underlies a very recent article by \textcite{mordant2021}, who, parallel to our work, defined normalized coefficients of association (\emph{Wasserstein dependency coefficients}) that are based on \eqref{eq:tdep-intro} under squared Euclidean costs.
-Since the authors divide $\tau(\gamma)$ by the supremum of $\tau(\tilde\gamma)$ over all $\tilde\gamma$ with fixed marginals $\mu$ and $\nu$, however, their coefficients are difficult to calculate and rely on a quasi-Gaussian approximation.
-In contrast, as we will see later on, the dependency coefficients proposed in this article are grounded on an upper bound (the diameter of $\nu$) that can easily be calculated and that is sharp for suitable cost structures on $X\times Y$ (which do \emph{not} include the Euclidean squared distance).
-Indeed, the properties of couplings $\gamma$ that attain this bound are a premier object of interest for us.
+\paragraph{Prior work.} The idea of evaluating an optimal transport cost between a coupling $\gamma$ and the product $\mu\otimes\nu$ of its marginals has recently gained attention in the statistical and machine learning literature.
+For example, \textcite{mori2020} introduced the \emph{Earth mover's correlation}, a coefficient of dependency on Polish metric spaces that is based on a special case of \eqref{eq:tdep-intro}.
+As we will see later on, several open conjectures of their work -- for example, the characterization of couplings $\gamma$ with maximal Earth mover's correlation -- are resolved by our theory.
+In Euclidean settings, variants of \eqref{eq:tdep-intro} have been proposed under the names \emph{Wasserstein dependence measure} and \emph{Wasserstein total correlation} by \textcite{ozair2019} and \textcite{xiao2019}, who applied it to beneficial effect in the context of representation learning.
+The same ansatz also underlies recent work by \textcite{mordant2021}, who defined \emph{Wasserstein dependency coefficients} that are powered by \eqref{eq:tdep-intro} under squared Euclidean cost.
+For the purpose of normalization, the authors divide $\tau(\gamma)$ by the supremum of $\tau(\tilde\gamma)$ over all $\tilde\gamma$ with fixed marginals $\mu$ and $\nu$.
+However, it is difficult to calculate these coefficients and quasi-Gaussian surrogates are necessary for application.
+In contrast, our approach relies on easily computable upper bounds that extend those in \textcite{mori2020}.
+Another instance of the transport dependency $\td$ has recently been explored by \textcite{wiesel2021}, who proposed the association measure